Fascist symbolism: Common symbols of fascist movements

 Organized fascist movements have militarist-appearing uniforms for their members; use historical national symbols as symbols of their movement; and use orchestrated rallies for propaganda purposes.
 Fascist movements are led by a "Leader" (e.g. Duce, Führer, Caudillo) who is publicly idolized in propaganda as the nation's saviour.
 A number of fascist movements use a straight-armed salute.

-The use of symbols, graphics, and other artifacts created by fascist, authoritarian and totalitarian governments has been noted as a key aspect of their propaganda.
-Most fascist movements adopted symbols of Ancient Roman or Greek origin, for example the German use of Roman standards during rallies and the Italian adoption of the fasces symbol.
+The use of symbols, graphics, and other artifacts created by fascist, authoritarian, and totalitarian governments has been noted as a key aspect of their propaganda.
+Most fascist movements adopted symbols of Ancient Roman or Greek origin, for example, the German use of Roman standards during rallies and the Italian adoption of the fasces symbol.
 The Spanish Falange took its name from the Spanish word for the Greek phalanx.

 Militarist uniforms with nationalist insignia

 Organized fascist movements typically use military-like uniforms with the symbol of their movement on them.

-In Italy, the Italian Fascist movement in 1919 wore black military-like uniforms, and were nicknamed Blackshirts.
+In Italy, the Italian Fascist movement in 1919 wore black military-like uniforms and was nicknamed Blackshirts.
 In power, uniforms during the Fascist era extended to both the party and the military which typically bore fasces or an eagle clutching a fasces on their caps or on the left arm section of the uniform.

 In Germany, the fascist Nazi movement was similar to the Italian Fascists in that they initially used a specifically colored uniform for their movement, the tan-brown colored uniform of the SA paramilitary group earned the group and the Nazis themselves the nickname of the Brownshirts.
 The Nazis used the swastika for their uniforms and copied the Italian Fascists' uniforms, with an eagle clutching a wreathed swastika instead of a fasces, and a Nazi flag arm sash on the left arm section of the uniform for party members.

 Other fascist countries largely copied the symbolism of the Italian Fascists and German Nazis for their movements.
-Like them, their uniforms looked typically like military uniforms with Nationalist type insignia of the movement.
+Like them, their uniforms looked typically like military uniforms with Nationalist-type insignia of the movement.
 The Spanish Falange adopted dark blue shirts for their party members, symbolizing Spanish workers, many of whom wore blue shirts.
 Berets were also used, representing their Carlist supporters.
 The Spanish Blue Division expeditionary volunteers sent to the Eastern Front of WWII in (relatively indirect) support of the Germans likewise wore blue shirts, berets and their army trousers.